Mute Soundproofing® contracted by Open Table International, to reduce reverberation times at their UK headquarters, City of London.

 Exposure is an international communications agency, producing campaigns for a range of global brands, including: Coca-Cola, Disney, Microsoft and Nike.
 Mute has been contracted by Exposure to design and install an echo-attenuating system for a number of their London meeting rooms.

-Exposure are a style conscious enterprise, so, critical to the brief, is that the solution sits comfortably with the office aesthetic.
+Exposure is a style conscious enterprise, so, critical to the brief, is that the solution sits comfortably with the office aesthetic.

 Mute Soundproofing® to commence phase 2 at King’s College London on The Strand, following on from a successful phase 1 in spring 2011.